tytydraco/yessleep/out/I_work_at_an_arcade_in_a_smallish_town_There_are_some_strange_rules.md

  This all happened before COVID-19 hit the world.
 I think it was in 2016, perhaps?
 I started working at the arcade some years before it all happened.
 I've had run-ins with the manager and all that.
 When I got hired, however, the manager made us all, as the new employees of the arcade, memorize some specific rules.
 These were unusual considering we were working at an arcade with things like Pac-Man and Frogger and Donkey Kong, you get the idea.

-Here are the rules.
+Here are the rules of working at the arcade.
+Note that all of the events have happened at the same arcade.

 **Rule #1:** *If a new arcade game shows up either by the name of No Heart, No Soul or with .exe on the end of the title, do not play it, or let any patron play, at all costs.*